Ripa di Fagnano Alto: 2009 earthquake aftermath

 Following the earthquake in 2009, the village suffered moderate damage.
 Most houses suffered cracks, and in some cases, minor collapses, with most of the houses being built of stone, and thin concrete.
 The most notable collapse in the village was the Church of Saint Anthony, with the bell tower collapsing.
 Despite the damage, there were no fatalities.

 Religion

 The people of Ripa are predominantly Roman Catholic.
 There are two religious sites: the church of St. Anthony, whose bell tower suffered a partial collapse in the earthquake of the Eagle of the sixteenth century, with frescoes of 1533, 1559 and 1562.
 The church's bell tower was destroyed following the 2009 earthquake.

 The other church is the church of St. Rocco, carved into the rock on top of the hamlet, with terracotta Madonna and Child in the fifteenth century.
 The patron saint is St. Rocco and is celebrated on August 16.
+The procession for the feast of St. Rocco to the hermitage there was revived in 2023.